 - Rinse and repeat the process until you find a winner

-Starting a business in medical school isn’t easy but, as I’ve showed with all the above examples, it is definitely possible.
+Starting a business in medical school isn’t easy but, as I’ve shown with all the above examples, it is definitely possible.